Diversity Research Grant

 Grant recipients will be expected to compile the results of their research into a paper and will be asked to present and publish the final product in conjunction with the American Library Association.

-- A cover letter with name, primary contact information, topic under which the proposal should be considered, and ALA member ID of the researcher(s).
+- A cover letter with name, primary contact information, and ALA member ID of the researcher(s).

 - A concise abstract of the project (no more than 200 words).